rust-lang-nursery/rust-cookbook/src/about.md

 }
 ```

-This is using the `error_chain!` macro to define a custom `Error`
+This is using the `error_chain!` macro to define a custom `Error` and
-and `Result` type, along with an automatic conversion from
+`Result` type, along with an automatic conversion from two standard
-the common `::std::io::Error` type.
-The automatic conversion
+library error types.
+The automatic conversion makes the `?` operator
-makes the `?` operator work .
+work.

 For more background on error handling in Rust, read [this page of the
 Rust book][error-docs] and [this blog post][error-blog].